aleph2c/sequence/README.md

 ```

 Change the pathing of **'C:/github/sequence/sequence.rb'** to where you have placed
-the 'sequence.rb' file on your system, save and source your .vimrc file.
+the 'sequence.rb' file on your system.
+Save and source your .vimrc file.
 Now
 copy some trace output into a buffer, select it, then hit <leader><c-t>.
 You
-should see that's its sequence diagram is placed after your trace.
+should see that's its sequence diagram is placed after your trace log.

 FAQ
 ===
 Why did you write sequence.rb in Ruby and miros in Python?

 > I didn't write miros, I extended it.
-I just recently learned Python.
+I used miros to learn Python.
 I wrote
 > sequence.rb before I learned Python.

 Are you going to port sequence.rb to Python?

-> Maybe
+> If people ask for it.